New skein invariants of links: Introduction

-The paper is organized as follows: In Section~\ref{sectheta} we detail on the algebraic construction of the new invariants $\Theta_d$ and $\Theta$.
-In Section~\ref{generalregh} of this paper we place the regular isotopy counterparts of the invariants $\Theta_d$ and $\Theta$ in a more general skein-theoretic context and we produce a full skein theory and a 4-variable invariant generalizing the regular isotopy version of the Homflypt polynomial.
-We proceed with constructing in Section~\ref{generalregkd} analogous skein-theoretic generalizations for the Dubrovnik and the Kauffman polynomials.
-Moreover, in Sections~\ref{secphi}, \ref{secxi} and \ref{secpsi} we adapt the combinatorial formula of Lickorish (\ref{lickorish}) to our more general regular isotopy setting for the generalizations of the Homflypt, the Dubrovnik and the Kauffman polynomials.
-In these sections we also show, by using the combinatorial formuli, that the 4-variable polynomials $H[R]$, $D[T]$ and $K[Q]$ are in fact topologically equivalent to the 3-variable polynomials $H[H]$, $D[D]$ and $K[K]$ respectively.
-Furthermore, in Sections~\ref{generalambp}, \ref{generalamby} and \ref{generalambf} we give the ambient isotopy reformulations of all new invariants.
+The paper is organized as follows: In \S~\ref{sectheta} we detail on the algebraic construction of the new skein invariants $\Theta_d$ and $\Theta$.
+In \S~\ref{generalregh} we place the regular isotopy counterparts of the invariants $\Theta_d$ and $\Theta$ in a more general skein-theoretic context and we produce a full skein theory and a 4-variable invariant $H[R]$ generalizing $R$.
+We proceed with constructing in \S~\ref{generalregkd} analogous skein-theoretic generalizations $D[T]$ and $K[Q]$ for the Dubrovnik and the Kauffman polynomials.
+In \S~\ref{generalregh} we also provide the ambient isotopy reformulations of all new invariants.
+In \S~\ref{closedforms} we adapt the closed combinatorial formula of Lickorish to our more general regular isotopy setting for $H[R]$ and we prove analogous Lickorish-type closed formulae for the generalized invariants $D[T]$ and $K[Q]$.
+In this section we also show, by using the combinatorial formulae, that the 4-variable polynomials $H[R]$, $D[T]$ and $K[Q]$ are in fact topologically equivalent to the 3-variable polynomials $H[H]$, $D[D]$ and $K[K]$ respectively.
+Finally, after summarizing in \S~\ref{conclusions}, in \S~\ref{directions} we discuss further mathematical directions for the research in this paper.
+We also discuss possible relationships with reconnection in vortices in fluids, strand switching and replication of DNA, particularly the possible relations with the replication of Kinetoplast DNA, and we discuss the possibility of multiple levels in the quantum Hall effect where one considers the braiding of quasi-particles that are themselves physical subsystems composed of multiple electron vortices centered about magnetic field lines.